 Your self-employed profits must not be more than £50,000 per year and they must make up at least half of your total income.
 The government will look at your tax returns to see if you’re eligible - if you’re not sure you can check the rules on GOV.UK.

-you have less demand - for example, if you have fewer customers than usual
+you had less demand - for example, if you have fewer customers than usual

-you have to temporarily stop trading - for example, if you have to stop working to care for someone
+you had to temporarily stop trading - for example, if you have to stop working to care for someone

 You should keep any evidence to show how you’ve been affected by coronavirus so you can prove you’ve lost income.